REGISTRATION IS NOW CLOSED

 Conference Opens | Welcome & Land Acknowledgement

-Justice Gertrude Spiegel, “Gertie” to her friends and colleagues, has been settling family law cases for more than forty years; first as a family law commissioner and then as a Superior Court Judge.
+Justice Gertrude Speigel, “Gertie” to her friends and colleagues, has been settling family law cases for more than forty years; first as a family law commissioner and then as a Superior Court Judge.
 Her techniques and results are legendary.
-Take advantage of this unique opportunity to learn the secrets of her success
+Take advantage of this unique opportunity to learn the secrets of her success through a Q&A moderated by Lorne Wolfson

 Complex Financial Issues Part 1